 Of course, there are more advanced features you can use.
 You can create or login to a Google account for access to plenty of other tools.
 In this way, Chrome will store your passwords, recent search history, and bookmarks, all in one place.

 You may also be interested in looking for some of the best extensions to enhance your browsing experience.
 One of the most useful tools is Google Translator for when you hit those sites in other languages.
 Another favored function is a virtual protected network or going incognito, letting you perform safe searches without the threat of hacks or malware.

 Safe and fast browsing

 Google Chrome is by far the most popular free web browser worldwide.
-It has received several updates over the last few years that have given it powerful abilities, increasing the speed and safety of your searching habits.
+It has received several updates over the last few years that have given it powerful abilities to increase the speed and safety of your searching habits.
 One of the most significant issues, though, is that it eats at your PC’s available memory or drains your laptop’s battery when several tabs are open.

 Google has no intention to stop providing more updates for an improved user experience.
 Labeled Chrome 86, the recent release saw alerts for when sites try to trick you with fake, mirror sites.
 It also blocks you from downloading specific file formats that may contain viruses or malware.